xxKeyaxx/Elevator-amount-of-People-Prediction/README.md

 Steps:
-1. Install packages by running these commands on your terminal
-a. pip install ultralytics
-b. pip install supervision
-c. pip install streamlit
+1. Install packages by running these commands on your terminal pip install ultralytics pip install supervision pip install streamlit
 3. Run this command to run the app streamlit run Elevator_People_Prediciton.py
 4. Upload an image containing a person to the app and watch it do it's work :)